Small Producers of Buesaco

 • Contributing Producers

-Jairo Rodríguez, Luis Omar Rodríguez, David Gomez, Leonardo Montilla, Miguel Loaiza, Edilma Loaiza.
+Jairo Rodríguez, Luis Omar Rodríguez, David Gomez, Leonardo Montilla, Camilo Gomez, Anyelin Lopez, Eibar Narvaez, Darwin Lopez.

 Bright and juicy, with a sugary mouthfeel and clean finish.
 Purple grape, mandarin and brown sugar.

-This coffee was produced by six smallholder farmers from the area around the town of Buesaco in Eastern Nariño, Colombia.
+This coffee was produced by eight smallholder farmers from the area around the town of Buesaco in Eastern Nariño, Colombia.
 The contributing producers, like most in the region, own very small farms – averaging just 1.5 hectares in size – across an elevation of 1,800 – 2,200m above sea level.
-Surrounded by incredible native vegetation, the town of Buesaco is a stunning example of Nariño’s astonishing landscape.
+Surrounded by incredible native vegetation and the mighty Juanambú river, the town of Buesaco is a stunning example of Nariño’s unique landscape.

 For a long period in the 1990s and early 2000s, Buesaco was hit incredibly hard by violence and civil unrest, with much of the region under the control of the FARC guerrillas.
 The high elevations and rugged terrain of rural Nariño was ideal for growing opium poppy plants and coca, making it the perfect centre of operations for illegal groups and preventing a heavy government presence.
 It wasn’t until the 2010s that guerrillas were forced out of Buesaco, catalysing the transformation of the town into one of Colombia’s best-regarded coffee-growing regions.